Namalomaa/libft/README.md

-*This project has been created as part of the 42 curriculum by <namaloma>.*
+*This project has been created as part of the 42 curriculum by namaloma.*

 # Libft